IBM/container-service-getting-started-wt/README.md

 Kubernetes provides us with a client interface through ‘kubectl’.
 Kubectl commands allow you to manage your applications, manage cluster and cluster resources, by modifying the model in the data store.

-# Kubernetes Application Deployment Workflow
+# Kubernetes application deployment workflow

 ![deployment workflow](/images/app_deploy_workflow.png)